 The longest of these walks was a 500-mile trek down the Mediterranean coast of Spain in 2016.
 All previous walks:

 And all the time while wearing my rather fetching kilt (which I did to raise even more attention – and donations: both from the people who I talked to as I walked, and from the media – national and international).

 And, again, this too has been rather successful:

 My final “walk” was actually the highlight for me though.
-I was invited to participate with a group of celebrities (Jonnie Peacock, Adam Hills and a whole host of CBE/MBE-awarded paralympians and Invictus Games competitors) at the nPower-sponsored “Winter Wonderwheels” event in December 2017:
+I was invited to participate with a group of celebrities (Jonnie Peacock, Adam Hills and a whole host of CBE/MBE-awarded paralympians and Invictus Games heroes) at the nPower-sponsored “Winter Wonderwheels” event in December 2017: